-- The youth's documented treatment plan goals and objectives have been substantially met. - The youth meets criteria for an alternative LOC. - The youth, family, guardian or custodian is not following the program's rules. - The youth, family, guardian, or custodian is not participating in treatment and the program has documented attempts to encourage participation. - The youth is not making progress toward treatment.
-QRTP is not required to maintain the youth's current level of functioning. - Parent/guardian consent for treatment is withdrawn, and it is determined that the caregiver has the capacity to make an informed decision regarding discontinuation of services and does not meet criteria for higher LOC. - Support systems, which allow the youth to be maintained in a less restrictive treatment environment, have been thoroughly explored and/or secured. - The youth's presentation no longer meets the definition of medical necessity.
+- The youth's documented treatment plan goals and objectives have been substantially met. - The youth meets criteria for an alternative LOC. - The youth, family, guardian or custodian is not following the program's rules and the program has documented attempts to encourage compliance. - The youth, family, guardian, or custodian is not participating in treatment and the program has documented attempts to encourage participation. - The youth is not making progress toward treatment.
+QRTP is not required to maintain the youth's current level of functioning. - Parent/guardian consent for treatment is withdrawn, and it is determined that the caregiver has the capacity to make an informed decision regarding discontinuation

+- of services and does not meet criteria for higher LOC. - Support systems, which allow the youth to be maintained in a less restrictive treatment environment, have been thoroughly explored and/or secured. - The youth's presentation no longer meets the definition of Medical Necessity as detailed in the introduction, AND these SSUM Guidelines, AND the RAEs' utilization management standard practices.

-Intensive Community-Based Services
+8. Intensive Community-Based Services

-Content to be added after July 2023
+Content to be added at a future date.

-Outpatient Services
+9. Outpatient Services